tape-dev/developers.tapeapp.com/apps/dev-portal/docs/api/resource/field/location.md

 In addition to the common field properties, a location field has the following settings:

-- has_map: boolean flag, whether the google maps embed should be shown in the location field values of this field. (default: false)
+- `has_map` (optional): boolean flag, whether the google maps embed should be shown in the location field values of this field. (default: false)

 ## App creation